nnaisense/2017-learning-to-run/README.md

 ## Learning

-The parameters used in the following commands are examplary.
+The parameters used in the following commands are exemplary.
 The commands do not guarantee to obtain our models (or good models at all).

 ### Stage I: Global Policy Initialization